psychoinformatics-de/fairly-big-processing-workflow/README.md

 storage demands.
 Optimize the compute time of your pipeline, audit carefully that only relevant results are saved and remove unnecessary results right within your pipeline, and, if necessary, wrap job results into tarballs.
+Any minute of compute time or Gigabyte of result disk-space you save is multiplied thousandfold in large scale datasets.

 ### Create a container dataset